Separating Rank Logic from Polynomial Time: Rank Logic

 is a numeric term.
-We say for convenience that $k$ is the \defining{arity} of the operator, although it is actually $2k$.
-The logic \IFPR{} is the extension of \IFPC{} by the rank operator $\rk$.
-We restricted the definition to square matrices, but which does not limit the expressive power.
+We say for convenience that~$k$ is the \defining{arity} of the operator, although it is actually~$2k$.
+The logic \IFPR{} is the extension of \IFPC{} by the uniform rank operator~$\rk$.
+We restricted the definition to square matrices, but this does not limit the expressive power.
+The rank operator is evaluated as follows.
+Let~$\Struct$ be a $\sig$\nobreakdash-structure.
+The term~$\termA$ defines an $\StructV^k \times \StructV^k$ matrix $\definedMatrix{\Struct}{\termA}$ over $\nat$: